Yankuba Touray Arrested, Detained

 “Therefore, The Gambia Government urges citizens to take the TRRC very seriously and will not under any circumstances condone any attempt by anybody to interfere with its operations either directly or indirectly and any person(s) found wanting will face the full force of the law.”

 In his testimony before the TRRC Alagie Kanyi indicated that Yankuba Touray was involved in the gruesome murder of the late Ousman Koro Ceesay.
-Alagie Kanyi who also confessed to killing soldiers on November 11, told Commissioners that he was called by Yankuba Touray on telephone, telling him (Kanyi) not to worry or appear, at the said Commission as they are in charge of the situation.
+Alagie Kanyi who also confessed to killing soldiers on November 11, told Commissioners that he was called by Yankuba Touray on telephone, telling him (Kanyi) not to worry, at the said Commission as they are in charge of the situation.